andrelucas/akceph-build/README.md

 generated binaries suitable for running on systems we have, natively or in a container.
 It also builds standard Debian packages.

+This is a container with a standard (Ceph version-dependent) build image that you can use as a playground.
+It will build standard debs, sure, but it's also a pretty useful development tool.
+You can trash your own working copy, sure, because that's mounted into the container.
+However you're not hurting the host system at all, and if you break it, just restart the container.
+It won't hurt a bit.

 Note this doesn't work with Podman at the moment.
 It needs real Docker.
 With Podman a lot more care is required with permissions for mounted directories, and since Akamai is an Ubuntu house there's no clear incentive.